Steve Kerr: Legacy

 Kerr is the first head coach in NBA history to lead his team to 67 or more wins in three consecutive seasons.
 He was named one of the Top 15 Coaches in NBA History in 2022, when the league commemorated its 75th anniversary.
 In March 2025, Kerr overtook Al Attles as the Warriors coach with the most wins in franchise history.

 Personal life

 Kerr married Margot Brennan, his college sweetheart, in 1990.
 They have three children: Nick, Madeleine, and Matthew.
-Nick is currently the head coach of the Santa Cruz Warriors of the NBA G League.
+Nick is an assistant head coach for the Warriors.
 Kerr is a keen soccer fan and an avid supporter of Liverpool.
 In 2023, he bought a minority stake in club Mallorca.

 Political views and activism

 Prior to and following the 2016 United States presidential election, Kerr has been publicly critical of Donald Trump.
 In an interview following that election, Kerr voiced the opinion that Trump's rise to power was based on insults against women and minorities.
 Kerr compared Trump's campaign performances and the crude responses of his supporters to the sensationalism of The Jerry Springer Show.
 Kerr made clear his "disgust" with Trump's disrespectful public discourse and disappointment with his leadership of the country.
 On October 27, 2020, an ad created by the anti-Trump Republican Lincoln Project Super PAC was first broadcast.
 In it, along with Philadelphia 76ers coach Doc Rivers, Kerr endorsed Joe Biden for president in the November presidential election.
 In the advertisement, Kerr said, "I stand for truth over lies", "categorically reject white supremacy", and "believe a presidency should be transparent."

 Kerr has been a strong supporter of gun control, expressing criticism with the government's response to school shootings.
 On May 24, 2022, during a press conference for Game 4 of the NBA's 2022 Western Conference finals after that day's Robb Elementary School shooting in Texas where 19 children and two teachers were murdered by a gunman wielding semi-automatic weapons, Kerr reiterated these points emotionally.
 He said that Republicans in the U.S. Senate were "holding us hostage" by using filibuster to prevent a vote on gun control legislation.

 Kerr has voiced support for the Black Lives Matter movements across the United States, praising the efforts of peaceful protests and hopes that more people will take action to stand up to systemic racial injustice to black people.

 Kerr spoke at the 2024 Democratic National Convention on August 19, 2024.